KDE/kdeconnect-kde/plugins/README.txt

   C. Remove all the translations
   D. Set X-KDEConnect-SupportedPacketType and X-KDEConnect-OutgoingPacketType to the packet type your plugin will receive
      and send, respectively.
 In this example this is "kdeconnect.findmyphone".
-Make sure that this matches what is defined in the findmyplugin.h file (in the line "#define PACKET_TYPE_..."), and also in Android.
+Make sure that this matches what is defined in the findmyphoneplugin.h file (in the line "#define PACKET_TYPE_..."), and also in Android.
 10. Now you have an empty skeleton to implement your new plugin logic.

 For Android (project kdeconnect-android):